thbelz/hello-world/README.md

 # hello-world
 2 words and a hyphen
-is not a valid description
+is not a useful description